uzh-rpg/rpg_davis_simulator/README.md

 - rpg_dvs_ros (https://github.com/uzh-rpg/rpg_dvs_ros)

         git clone https://github.com/uzh-rpg/rpg_dvs_ros

 - OpenEXR

-- Python3 (if you intend to render your own scenes only)
+We export images as EXR files because this format conveniently packages both the color and depth information with floating point accuracy.
+In order to read OpenEXR with python we need to install the following packages:

+    sudo apt-get install libopenexr-dev
+    cd $path_to_your_catkin_ws$/src
+    wget http://excamera.com/files/OpenEXR-1.2.0.tar.gz -O - | tar -xz
+    cd OpenEXR-1.2.0
+    sudo python setup.py install

+Read more about this openexr python package here: http://excamera.com/sphinx/articles-openexr.html

+- Install Blender

+    sudo apt-get install blender

+- Install Python3

+    sudo apt-get install python3-dev python3-numpy python3-yaml

+In ``/usr/lib/python3/dist-packages`` you should now have a ``yaml`` and ``numpy`` folder.
+This path is added in the ``scripts/prepare_dataset.py``.

 Build the necessary packages:

     catkin build dvs_msgs

-Source your catkin workspace:
+Source your catkin workspace (so that ROS registers the new package ``dvs_simulator_py``):

     source $path_to_your_catkin_ws$/devel/setup.bash

 ## Running the simulator

-Adjust the parameters in the launch file *dvs_simulator.py* (in particular the parameter *dataset_name* must be set), and then run the simulator:
+Adjust the parameters in the launch file ``dvs_simulator.py`` (in particular the parameter ``dataset_name`` must be set), and then run the simulator:

     roslaunch dvs_simulator_py dvs_simulator.launch

+If the parameter ``write_to_bag`` is set to *True*, a rosbag containing the simulated data will be written in ``datasets/rosbags``.

 ## Rendering a full_dataset from a Blender scene

-If you installed Blender manually, you need first to set the path to Blender in the file *render_dataset.py*.
+If you installed Blender manually, you need first to set the path to Blender in the file ``render_dataset.py``.

-To run the render script, set the parameters *scene_name* and *dataset_name* in the launch file *render_dataset.launch*, and then execute the render script:
+To run the render script, set the parameters ``scene_name`` and ``dataset_name`` in the launch file ``render_dataset.launch``, and then execute the render script:

     roslaunch dvs_simulator_py render_dataset.launch

-A new folder will be created in a sub-folder *datasets/full_datasets/dataset_name* containing all the necessary data to run the DVS simulator.
+A new folder will be created in a sub-folder ``datasets/full_datasets/dataset_name`` containing all the necessary data to run the DVS simulator.

 ## FAQ